-SECTION 1 Understanding covered services
+SECTION 1 Understanding your out-of-pocket costs for covered services

-This chapter focuses on what services are covered.
-It includes a Benefits Chart that lists your covered services as a member of CareNeeds PLUS (HMO D-SNP).
+This chapter focuses on what services are covered and what you pay for these services.
+It includes a Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CareNeeds PLUS (HMO D-SNP).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.
 Also, see exclusions and limitations pertaining to certain supplemental benefits listed in the chart in this chapter.

-Section 1.1 You pay nothing for your covered services
+Section 1.1 Types of out-of-pocket costs you may pay for your covered services